SHMUSHCOM/todo-project/notes.md

 Project Questions 12th Feb 2023

 - Back end errors?
 Throw exceptions?
 Respond with 400 server response?
 - How to handle 400/500 responses on the client?
 Throw errors?
 Render an Error UI?
+- What to store in the server side, what to store in the local storage?
+- How would you add a modal